bhumi-rao/Javascript_projects/README.md

 🚀 Great project to practice **DOM, events, and localStorage**!

 **02. Quiz App**
-A simple and fun **Quiz Game** made with **HTML, CSS, and JavaScript**.
+A fun quiz 🎮 built with **HTML, CSS, and JavaScript**.
-It asks multiple-choice questions, tracks your score 🧮, and shows results 🎉.
+It asks ❓ questions, tracks 🧮 score, and shows 🏆 results 🎉.
-✨ Features:
-- 📖 Questions & answers
-- 📊 Score + progress
-- 🏆 Result screen
-🚀 Great for practicing **JavaScript basics**!

 **03 🔑 Random Password Generator**
 A simple app ⚡ built with **HTML, CSS, and JavaScript** to generate 🔒 secure random passwords.
 It includes 🅰️ uppercase, 🔡 lowercase, 🔢 numbers, and 🔣 symbols, and lets you 📋 copy the password with one click.